Taylorwk/Taylorwk.github.io/_posts/blog/2017-08-11-how-does-physics-connect-machine-learning.md

 If you have a physics background, I hope you will have a better sense of machine learning and be able to read papers in the field.
 If you are a machine learner, I hope you will have the context to read a statistical physics paper about mean-field theory and the Ising model.

-*If this article is confusing, falls short of these goals, or could be improved in any way please [email me](mailto:altosaar@princeton.edu), [@ me](https://twitter.com/thejaan), or [submit a pull request](https://github.com/altosaar/jaan.io/blob/master/_posts/blog/2017-08-11-how-does-physics-connect-machine-learning.md).*

 ### The Ising model, a physics perspective

 Consider a lattice of spins that point up or down: